Chemical Formula of Borax

 4H3BO3 + Na2CO3 → Na2B4O7 + 6H2O + CO2↑

-- It is a white crystalline solid with soluble in water mainly hot water.
+- The physical properties of borax and boric acid are very much similar and forming a crystalline solid with soluble in water mainly hot water.

 - At normal temperature, it contains ten molecule crystal water but at 62oC it contains five molecule crystal water.

-An aqueous solution reacts alkaline due to hydrolysis to NaOH and H3BO3.
+An aqueous solution shows alkaline properties due to hydrolysis to NaOH and H3BO3.
 Since boric acid is a weak acid and tritiated against a strong acid using methyl orange (pH scale 3.1 to 4.4)

 Na2B4O7 +2HCl + 5H2O = 2NaCl + 4H3BO3

-On heating borax first swells due to losing of hydrated water.
+On heating borax first swells due to losing of hydrating water.
 Anhydrous borax on further heating produced metaborate and boron trioxide.

 Na2B4O7, 10H2O → 2NaBO2 + B2O3 + 10H2O

 But the fusion with metal oxides forms the bead of metal borates having characteristic glossy color.
-Thus this bead test used for the quantitative inorganic analysis metals, known as the borax bead test.
+Thus this bead test formula uses for the quantitative chemical analysis of metals, known as the borax bead test.

 - But when fusion with metal salts heated in reducing flame forms us-metaborate with a characteristic glossy color.